Skip to content

 Tools and Materials for Creating Minimalistic Textured Art

-To create minimalist textured art, you don't need many tools.
-Simple materials can produce great results.
-Here's a list of essential items:
+To make minimalist textured art, you don't need many tools.
+Simple materials can work great.
+Here's a list of basic items:

 • Charcoal sticks or pencils